Find out how to determine the place of supply of your services and how to deal with supplies of services which you receive from outside the UK.

 - supplies made outside the UK which would be taxable if they were made in the UK

-- supplies of certain insurance, financial, and other exempt services made to a person outside the UK (‘specified supplies’), see VAT Notice 706: partial exemption
+- supplies of certain insurance, financial, and other exempt services made to a person outside the UK (‘specified supplies’), for more information read Partial exemption (VAT Notice 706)

 3. Place of belonging